 Wisconsin Rodent Control Identification

-Like all mice species, deer mice are bicolored—light to reddish-brown tops and pure white feet and underbelly.
+Like all mice species, deer mice are bicolored—light to reddish-brown tops and pure white feet and underbelly—and are named for their coats, resembling the color of a white-tailed deer’s.
 Deer mice grow up to 2 inches long.
-Deer mice are named for their coats, resembling the color of a white-tailed deer’s.
-Deer mice love forested, rural areas, nesting in tree holes, under and inside logs, and in piles of branches, leaves, or stones.
-On the rare occasion they invade a home or building, deer mice prefer areas with the least amount of human activity, like basements, garages, attics and crawl spaces.
+They love forested, rural areas, nesting in tree holes, under and inside logs, and in piles of branches, leaves, or stones.
+On the rare occasion they invade a home or building, deer mice prefer areas with the least amount of human activity, like basements, garages, attics, and crawl spaces.

 While deer mice appear cute and cuddly, they carry the deadly Hantavirus.
-Hantavirus is a respiratory disease often fatal to humans.
-Hantavirus is contracted by handling deer mouse carcasses and breathing in urine or feces-laden dust particles.
+Hantavirus is a respiratory disease and can be fatal to humans.
 While wearing proper protective gear will reduce your chances of contracting Hantavirus, hiring a certified rodent control specialist from Ehlers Pest Management is your safest defense for deer mice control.

 Norway rats vary in color from black to brown to gray, growing between 10 and 12 inches long.
-Norway rats are comfortable nesting outside in fields, forests, farms, vacant lots and piles of leaves, firewood, stones, and bricks.
-Rodent home invasions usually occur in the fall when the seeds and plants rodents feed on are gone.
-Norway rats and other rodents come inside seeking new food sources.
-Like all rats, Norway rats are great climbers, entering homes and buildings through holes near soffit vents and cables, and through turbines and roof vents.
+They are comfortable nesting outside in fields, forests, farms, vacant lots and piles of leaves, firewood, stones, and bricks.
+Norway rats and other rodents usually come inside seeking new food sources in the fall when the seeds and plants rodents feed on are gone.
+Like all rats, Norway rats are great climbers, entering homes and buildings through holes near soffit vents and cables and through turbines and roof vents.

 Roof rats are gray, brown, or black, with body lengths ranging between 10 and 12 inches.
-While roof rats share many characteristics with their other rat relatives, their name derives from their preference for high places—trees, rafters, attics and roofs.
-Roof rats prefer rural areas like farms, fields and forests.
-Like other rat species, roof rat infestations usually occur in autumn when outdoor food and water sources dry up.
-All rats are awesome climbers, entering homes and buildings through holes around roofing vents, turbines and cables entering the building.
+While roof rats share many characteristics with their other rat relatives, their name derives from their preference for high places—trees, rafters, attics, and roofs.
+Roof rats prefer rural areas like farms, fields, and forests.
 Once in the home, roof rats nest in piles of firewood, in the insulation in attics and in-between walls.

-Depending on the species, Voles are blackish-brown to grayish-brown and grow as large as 5 inches from head to body, with tail lengths ranging from 2 to 3 inches.
+Voles are blackish-brown to grayish-brown and grow as large as 5 inches from head to body, with tail lengths ranging from 2 to 3 inches.
 Voles are poor climbers and usually nest in the lower levels of buildings.
-Voles create precision runways or tunnels just below the ground surface, preferring to live outdoors in dense meadows of fields.
+They create precision runways or tunnels just below the ground surface, preferring to live outdoors in dense meadows or fields.
 Homes and buildings near these fields are at the greatest risk for vole infestation and the resulting damage from the vole’s tunneling.